 Tangaroa Marine Environment and Ecosystem Voyage 2018

-RV Tangaroa is undertaking a six-week voyage to Antarctica and the Southern Ocean between 9 February and 21 March 2018 with scientists from NIWA and the University of Auckland.
+RV Tangaroa carried out a six-week voyage to Antarctica and the Southern Ocean between 9 February and 21 March 2018 with scientists from NIWA and the University of Auckland.

-Scientists will undertake a range of surveys to better understand the processes governing this environment and its relevance to New Zealand.
-These include oceanographic observations, atmospheric observations, whale and benthic habitat studies, along with studies of plankton communities.
-The whale studies are being undertaken by the University of Auckland.
+Scientists did a range of surveys to better understand the processes governing this environment and its relevance to New Zealand.
+These included oceanographic observations, atmospheric observations, whale and benthic habitat studies, along with studies of plankton communities.
+The whale studies were carried out by the University of Auckland.

-The course of RV Tangaroa taken during the voyage.
-Actual course is shown with a red line, intended course with a yellow line, points of interest with red markers and blog posts with an orange "i" marker.
+The course of RV Tangaroa taken during the voyage, points of interest with red markers and blog posts with an orange "i" marker.
 Dates and times detailed are UTC, 13 hours behind NZ daylight time.

 Today we left the area south of 60°S and have started the five-day return journey to New Zealand.

 15 March 2018